paulstothard/cgview_comparison_tool/README.md

 CCT="docker run --rm -v $(pwd):/dir -w /dir pstothard/cgview_comparison_tool"
 ```

-Then the commands in the CCT documentation can be run by preceeding them with the environment variable, for example:
+Then the commands in the CCT documentation can be run by preceding them with the environment variable, for example:

 ```bash
 $CCT fetch_genome_by_accession.sh -a NC_009787 -o ./